sunil-gumatimath/tab-organizer-chrome-extension/README.md

 - **Ungroup All Tabs**: Remove all tabs from any tab groups in the current window.
 - **Close Duplicate Tabs**: Close all duplicate tabs (same base URL) in the browser.
 - **Tab Count Display**: Shows the number of open tabs and tab groups in the popup.
-- **Grouped Features**: Popup UI groups features under Audio, Grouping, and Cleanup for clarity.
-- **Always-on Dark Mode**: Trendy, eye-friendly dark UI with electric blue, neon green, and slate gray accents.
+- **Always-on Dark Mode**: Modern, eye-friendly dark UI with a clean, minimalist design.

 ## UI/UX
-- Modern, minimal, and trendy dark mode (no toggle, always on).
-- Features grouped for quick access: Audio (mute/unmute), Grouping (domain/type/ungroup), Cleanup (close duplicates).
+- Contemporary flat design with consistent button styling
-- Clean, accessible layout with accent colors for each feature group.
+- Modern dark mode interface with subtle purple accent colors
+- Improved spacing and visual hierarchy for better readability
+- Subtle animations and transitions for interactive elements
+- Clean, minimalist layout that focuses on functionality

 ## Installation
 1. Download or clone this repository.